labthings/labthings-fastapi/NOTES.md

 * `tests/` still uses `poll_task` from `temp_client.py`.
 We should use `poll_invocation` from `client` instead (it's identical).
 We should also review how `TestClient` is used and perhaps make more use of the client module.
 This might want to wait until after code generation is implemented, as that will substantially change the client module.
 * `blocking_portal` should probably just be a property of `.Thing`.
 * `dependencies/blocking_portal.py:49` I don't expect this exception to be raised.
 Is it worth a custom error?
 Or a test?
+* I've added `direct_thing_client_class` to `deps` and updated the dependencies example to use it.
+This is a change to recommended usage but not a change to the API beyond exposing another symbol.